 Because Olumiant may change certain components in the blood, patients should receive regular screenings.

-Before starting treatment with Olumiant, patients should talk to their doctor about current medications being taken as well as their existing health conditions, especially if they have any infections, liver disease, or kidney disease.
+Before starting treatment with Olumiant, patients should talk to their doctor about current medications being taken as well as their existing health conditions, especially if they have any infections, liver disease, a history of diverticulitis, or kidney disease.
 Olumiant is not recommended for people with severe liver impairment or moderate to severe kidney impairment.

 It is not known whether it is safe to take Olumiant while pregnant or breastfeeding.
 Women who are pregnant, breastfeeding, or who plan to become pregnant or breastfeed should talk to their doctor about the risks.